ordina-jworks/ordina-jworks.github.io/_posts/2021-01-04-Designing-REST-services.md

 ## Non-Functional Characteristics

-There are several considerations that way on the design and implementation of services that are of a more technical nature.
+There are several considerations that weigh on the design and implementation of services that are of a more technical nature.
 Some of them have already been mentioned, but there is a selection of these characteristics that are worked out in the book, each with its proper impact on the scalability of the services.

 ### Caching